-Туре Valuation technique Significant unobservable inputs Inter-relationship between key unobservable inputs and fair value measurement Livestock Market comparison technique: The valuation model is based on the market price of livestock of similar age, weight, breed and purpose of use. - Premium on the The estimated fair value would increase (decrease) if more (less) livestock were classified as breeders.
+Туре Valuation technique Significant unobservable inputs Inter-relationship between key unobservable inputs and fair value measurement Livestock Market comparison technique: The valuation model is based on the market price of livestock of similar age, weight, breed and purpose of use. - Premium on the classification as breeders - Premium based on quality The estimated fair value would increase (decrease) if more (less) livestock were classified as breeders.